profitwave/profitwave.github.io/README.md

 Steps to download : File might be harmful -> Download anyway -> Open -> Do you want to install the app -> Install -> Install anyway -> Send app for Scanning -> Don't Send -> App installed

-Thanks for trying & Happy Trading !!
+Thanks for trying, Happy Trading !!